 Dr. Thottala Jayaraman is an Associate Professor in the Department of Oral and Craniofacial Sciences in the School of Dental Medicine at the University of Pittsburgh.
-He received his PhD in immunology from All India Institute of Medical Sciences, New Delhi, India.
+He received his PhD from All India Institute of Medical Sciences, New Delhi, India.
 After completing his post-doctoral fellowships at Yale University and Mount Sinai Medical Center, he joined Columbia University faculty as an Assistant Professor in the Department of Medicine.
 In addition, he also held joint appointments as an Associate Director of Vascular Biology Research Program and an Assistant Professor of Neurosurgery at St. Luke’s Roosevelt Hospital Center in New York before joining the University of Pittsburgh.

 Dr. Jayaraman serves as a Reviewer for several journals, namely, the Journal of Dental Research, the International Journal of Biological Macromolecules, Scientific Reports, Mini Reviews in Medicinal Chemistry, and the Journal of Neurological Sciences.

 View a list of Dr. Jayaraman’s publications here.